Plan Your Homeschool Vacation

 Things always change from one generation to the next.
 My grandchildren have DVD players in the car!
 It sure makes long drives more interesting.
 Why not check out your local library for movies or travel documentaries set in your destination(s).

-Watch the Scenery and Listen to CDs
+Watch the Scenery and Listen to Audio Books in the Car

 We like to take CDs with stories.
 One option is to choose a good book on CD.